Remember when you were a kid playing video games:

 No one will get your thoughts and musings on the business like they will, and being able to share the good and the bad with someone makes it all the easier.

 Who do you think cared about the mushroom kingdom as much as Mario?
 Luigi!
 If you have picked the right partner to work with then they will share the same passion.
 The days where you need motivation, you have someone who is dedicated to the vision to feed off of, to be pushed by.
 Ross and I talk about the business and how we see it going almost every week now.
 I don’t mean the basic day to day conversations about the work, or who has what file, I mean the state of the business, what we are focusing on, and what is working.
 You will have someone in your corner that wakes up every day with as much passion as you do.

-  With a long time friend or a family member you may hesitate, look for someone you have know for a few years.
-This person could be one that you have worked with on a small project or that you know from working life.
+With a long time friend or a family member, you may hesitate, look for someone you have to know for a few years.
+This person could be one that you have worked with on a small project, or that you know from working life.